apptainer/singularity-userdocs/installation.rst

 When you run ``sudo make install``, the command lists files as they are installed.
 They must all be removed in order to completely remove Singularity.

-For example, in a standard installation of Singularity 3.0.1 (when building from source) you must remove all of these files and directories to completely remove Singularity.
+For example, in a standard installation of Singularity 3.0.1 and beyond (when building from source) you must remove all of these files and directories to completely remove Singularity.